effectivecore/core/readme.md

 ---------------------------------------------------------------------

 The architecture is made according to the classical MVC scheme.
-It's a hybrid system of NoSQL and SQL storages and a set of classes/class-patterns.
+It's a hybrid system of NoSQL and SQL storages.
+In turn, the NoSQL subsystem implements an object-oriented model based on a set of class-patterns.

 The system code is adapted for reuse.
 The system consists of many small classes/class-patterns,